 - 3.1.
-The provision of reasonable accommodations is based upon the current impact of the disability on a major life activity that affects the applicant's ability to take the bar exam under standard conditions.
-In most cases, this means that a diagnostic evaluation has been completed within the past five years. - 3.2.
-An evaluation that is more than five years old may be considered if it was conducted when the applicant was age 17 or older.
-If it does not adequately address the applicant's current level of functioning and need for accommodations in a standardized testing context, however, reevaluation may be necessary.
+The provision of reasonable accommodations is based upon the current impact of the disability on a major life activity that affects the applicant's ability to take the bar exam under standard conditions. - 3.2.
+If the condition is permanent or unchanging, then older evaluations will still be good documentation of the applicant's current need for accommodations.